Professional folk arts instructor, custom natural dye artist, and natural dye supplier.

-Hailing from the Great Plains, Lesley’s passion for fiber and folk life has led her on quite the journey: from Northern folk schools to volunteering with rare-breed sheep in Wales; weaving in the attic studio of village elders who speak a dying language that predates modern Swedish; and being spooked by bears in Appalachia while dye-hunting, to name a few.
+Based in the Great Plains, Lesley’s passion for fiber and folk life has led her on quite the journey: from Northern folk schools to volunteering with rare-breed sheep in Wales; weaving in the attic studio of village elders who speak a dying language that predates modern Swedish; and being spooked by bears in Appalachia while dye-hunting, to name a few.
 In addition to growing and conscientiously foraging natural dyes, she practices historical and regional knitting, weaving, and yarn spinning.
-When teaching courses, she loves to work with beginners and advanced students with humor while sparking their curiosity for fiber and folk culture.
+She teaches workshops for beginners and advanced students with humor while sparking their curiosity for fiber and folk culture.

-She has worked alongside renowned knitter Nancy Bush learning Estonian techniques, dyed with Shetland’s textile historian Elizabeth Johnston, assisted Appalachian wonder Martha Owen, and teaches workshops throughout the Midwest.
+She has worked alongside renowned knitter Nancy Bush learning Estonian techniques, dyed with Shetland’s textile historian Elizabeth Johnston, assisted Appalachian wonder Martha Owen, and teaches workshops across the country.

 Lesley Darling is a regular instructor at:

 American Swedish Institute (Minneapolis, MN)

 Lincoln South of Downtown Art Hub (Lincoln, NE)

 Katie Cramer, studio assistant, is an invaluable resource here in the studio.
 She assists with curation, finalizing and finishing of textiles and packaging, and much more.
 A professionally trained and practicing ceramics artist, she can be found at the LUX and on Instagram.